Hello to Amasty blog readers!

 - Prices for the extension, support and other services.

-For now, hope you have a complete picture of selling your extensions via Magento Marketplace.
+For now, hope you have a complete picture of selling your extensions via the channel.
 Anyway, feel free to ask questions and comment below.